 Valuation metrics, e.g., price to earnings ratio deal with such questions.

+- How does the company's growth over the last five years compare to growth of similar companies?
+To industry averages?
 Growth metrics such as the cumulative average growth rate for sales revenues address such questions.

 Many of the input data items for these metrics come from the income statement.
 For a complete coverage of financial metrics, and of the interrelationships between income statement and balance sheet, and other financial statements, see the Solution Matrix Ltd. spreadsheet-based tool, Financial Metrics Pro.